chips-compilers-mlsys-22/chips-compilers-mlsys-22.github.io/_modules/part_1.md

 15:00--15:30

-: Tiny Machine Learning
+: Software and Hardware for Sparse ML
-  : Vijay Janapa Reddi
+  : Fred Kjolstad

 15:30--16:00